marttp/marttp/README.md

   * History #1: https://github.com/ByteByteGoHq/coding-interview-patterns

 * Please let me know if you are starting a non-profit organization project and whether my skills meet your expectations/requirements.

-## For Startup founder

-> Since I have my own direction, I might not be interesting in the opportunity of full-time work in a startup company.
-However, If you still prefer me, interested in my project, looking for my contribution to your business, and pay me for each project instead of stock options.
-I'm ok to do so by project and I will spent my time after work or weekend.
-I want to pursue for higher degree and funding myself. 🙇‍♂️

 ## Languages and Tools